berkorhanbeta/Android_Diary/README.md

 We have the right to take legal action in the event that the application is shared on the internet, distribution, claiming right ownership, selling it for a fee.
 These codes are shared only for you to learn the SQL Lite structure.
-Anyone who have access to the codes is agree to have unconditionally accepted these terms.
+Anyone who have access to the codes is agreed to have unconditionally accepted these terms.

 All Rights Reserved.